yunwei37/qwen3.c/README.md

 model architecture, with the goal of being both an up-to-date learning resource and also a great way to run the latest models locally.

-Despite being only around 1000 lines of C code with no dependencies, qwen3.c supports everything you need to enjoy running LLMs on standard hardware (no GPUs needed), including multi-CPU core operation, and support for Unicode/multi-language input and output, and thinking/reasoning models.
+Despite being only around 1000 lines of C code with no dependencies, qwen3.c supports everything you need to enjoy running leading Qwen3-architecture LLMs on standard hardware (no GPUs needed), including multi-CPU core operation, support for Unicode/multi-language input and output, and thinking/reasoning models.

 qwen3.c includes a Python tool to process any Qwen3-architecture HuggingFace model, converting to qwen3.c's model format which uses Q8_0 quantization for a good trade-off between quality and performance.